All Products

 Data Profile

 Disabled by default.
-When enabled, data source tables that support data exploration can be explored.
+When enabled, supported data source tables can be explored.

 Exploration Timeout: Available when data exploration is enabled.
-Limits the maximum duration of exploration tasks to prevent extended resource use.
-Tasks exceeding the set time will be marked as failed.
-Set any value from 1 to 24 hours, with precision up to one decimal place.
+Sets the maximum duration for exploration tasks to prevent prolonged resource consumption.
+Tasks that exceed the specified time are marked as failed.
+Valid values: 1 to 24 hours, with precision up to one decimal place.

 What to do next

-After completing the data exploration configuration, you can configure automatic exploration for data tables.
+After you complete the data exploration configuration, you can configure automatic exploration for data tables.
 For more information, see Create a data exploration task.